Johar2503/Flight-Distance-Prediction/README.md

-Flight-Distance-Prediction
+✈️ Flight Distance Prediction
-✈️ Flight Distance Prediction Predicting flight distances is a critical task in the aviation industry, with applications in fuel estimation, route planning, scheduling, and improving passenger experience.
+Predicting flight distances is a critical task in the aviation industry, with applications in fuel estimation, route planning, scheduling, and improving passenger experience.
 This project builds a machine learning model to predict the distance between two airports using various geographical and operational features.

 🧠 Problem Statement Airlines require accurate predictions of flight distances to: